-Any freelancer operating through than an LTD that is VAT registered, should invoice for VAT.
-You need to tell us whether you are or are not registered for VAT in your Worksome business entity settings below, and we then will automate this setting onto any future bills you submit in Worksome:
+Any worker operating through an LTD that is VAT registered should invoice for VAT.
+You need to tell us whether you are or are not subject to VAT in your Worksome business entity settings below, and we then will automate this setting onto any future bills you submit in Worksome:

 You will still submit your bills as normal.
 But how it is paid to you will differ slightly, as it will be split into 2 payments:

 - The VAT amount will be paid into your Worksome balance (as it's not subject to any payroll deductions)

 - The non-VAT amount is paid directly to your bank account (after deductions)